YanaNegina/test_1/README.md

 # test_1
-Testing the connection of DataPipe and OSF
+Testing the connection of DataPipe and OSF - based on a grating PsychoPy experiment.